 Picking your first house, learning about each other, planning for your future – of the many joys of marriage, sitting down and figuring out how you’ll prepare taxes is not usually one of them.
 If you’re married, there are two options for your filing status with the IRS: married filing jointly, or married filing separately.

-A joint return makes sense for most married couples, around 95% of couples decide to file jointly because it tends to result in a lower tax bill and easier filing.
-There are also a handful of benefits and deductions that couples may forfeit when filing separately:
+Filing jointly makes sense for most married couples.
+In fact, around 95% of couples decide to file jointly because it tends to result in a lower tax bill and easier filing.
+The tax credit and deductions couples may enjoy when filing jointly include the following:

 - Earned income credit